OdinProAgrica/ECLSyntaxChecker/README.md

   Script makes a Syntax Check on all *.ecl files in a given directory and subdirectories.

  Useful in these situations:
   - Windows PowerShell Script: Moving or refactoring files in your project.
-You can use it in conjuction with ECLIDE.
+You can use it in conjunction with ECLIDE.
   - Linux BASH Script: Integrate it as one step of your CI build.

+  Check HPCC forum for more info and screenshots: https://hpccsystems.com/bb/viewtopic.php?f=9&t=3913

 ### Windows

  This is a powershell script with a .config file: